pyrsia/pyrsia/README.md

 # Pyrsia Sandbox

-This is a sandbox project for Pyrsia to become familiar with the concepts and tools that are used during development.
+This is a sandbox for the Pyrsia project to become explore the concepts and tools that are used during development.
+The code, workflows, and ideas are subject to breaking changes at any time in this early stage of development.

+## Contributing

+Before getting started, take a moment to review our [contributing guidelines](https://github.com/pyrsia/.github/blob/main/contributing.md).

 ## Pyrsia Node

 ### Getting started

 1. setup rust on your local machine as described in the [Rust getting started guide](https://www.rust-lang.org/learn/get-started)
-2. cd pyrsia-node
+2. `cd pyrsia-node`
-3. cargo run
+3. `cargo run`

 ### Setting up Visual Studio Code Debugger